Learning in Markov Decision Processes under Constraints: UCRL-CMDP: A Learning Algorithm for CMDPs

-The maximization w.r.t. $p^{\prime}$ denotes that the agent is optimistic regarding the belief of the ``true'' (but unknown) MDP $p$, while that w.r.t. $\mu$ ensures that agent optimizes its control strategy for this optimistic MDP.
-The constraints~\eqref{eq:ucb_cmdp_c2} ensure that the cost expenditures do not exceed the thresholds $\{c^{ub}_i\}_{i=1}^{M}$.
-In case the problem~\eqref{eq:ucb_cmdp_obj}-\eqref{eq:ucb_cmdp_c3} is feasible, let $(\tilde{\mu}_k,\tilde{p}_k)$ denote a solution.
-Within the episode $\cE_k$, at each time $t$, the agent chooses $a_t$ according to $SR(\tilde{\mu}_k)$ w.p. $1-\gamma_t$, where the sequence $\gamma_t$ is as in~\eqref{def:gamma_t}.
-With a probability $\gamma_t$, it chooses $a_t$ uniformly at random from the set $\cA$.
+The maximization w.r.t. $p^{\prime}$ denotes that the agent is optimistic regarding the belief of the ``true'' (but unknown) MDP $p$, while that w.r.t. $\mu$ ensures that the agent optimizes its control strategy for this optimistic MDP.
+The constraints~\eqref{eq:ucb_cmdp_c2} ensure that the cost expenditures do not exceed the thresholds $\{c^{ub}_i\}_{i=1}^{M}$, and hence ensure that the agent also balances the cost expenses while being optimistic with respect to the rewards about the choice of the MDP thereby taking a balanced approach to optimism when the underlying MDP parameters are unknown.
+If the constraints~\eqref{eq:ucb_cmdp_c2} were absent, we would recover the UCRL2 algorithm of~\cite{jaksch2010near} that is based on the OFU principle~\cite{lai1985asymptotically,agrawal1995sample}.
+However, as is shown in Section~\ref{subsec:failure}, the OFU principle might fail when it is applied for learning the optimal controls for CMDPs.
+Indeed, as is shown in the example in Section~\ref{subsec:failure}, the limiting average cost is greater than the threshold value of cost.
+The BOFU principle proposed in this work is a natural extension of the OFU principle to the case when the agent has to satisfy certain constraints on costs, in addition to maximizing the rewards.~In case the problem~\eqref{eq:ucb_cmdp_obj}-\eqref{eq:ucb_cmdp_c3} is feasible, let $(\tilde{\mu}_k,\tilde{p}_k)$ denote a solution.
+The agent then chooses $a_t$ according to $SR(\tilde{\mu}_k)$ within $\cE_k$.
 However, in the event the LP~\eqref{eq:ucb_cmdp_obj}-\eqref{eq:ucb_cmdp_c3} is infeasible, the agent implements an arbitrary stationary control policy that has been chosen at time $t=0$.
 In summary, it implements a stationary controller within $\cE_k$, which is denoted by $\tilde{\pi}_k$.
-We make the following assumptions on the MDP $p$ while analyzing UCRL-CMDP. \begin{assumption} \begin{enumerate} \item The MDP $p=\left\{p(s,a,s^{\prime}) \right\}_{s,s^{\prime}\in \cS,a\in\cA }$ is communicating. \item The CMDP~\eqref{eq:adapt_obj}-\eqref{eq:adapt_constr} is feasible, i.e., there exists a policy under which the average cost constraints~\eqref{eq:adapt_constr} are satisfied. \item Without loss of generality, we assume that the magnitude of rewards and costs are upper-bounded by $1$, i.e.,
+We make the following assumptions on the MDP $p$ while analyzing UCRL-CMDP. \begin{assumption} \begin{enumerate} \item The MDP $p=\left\{p(s,a,s^{\prime}) : s,s^{\prime}\in \cS,a\in\cA \right\}$ is unichain.
+Thus, under a stationary policy $\pi$ we have

+where $C>0,0\le \rho<1$. \item The CMDP~\eqref{eq:adapt_obj}-\eqref{eq:adapt_constr} is feasible, i.e., there exists a policy under which the average cost constraints~\eqref{eq:adapt_constr} are satisfied. \item Without loss of generality, we assume that the magnitude of rewards and costs are upper-bounded by $1$, i.e.,

 Hence, if $r^{\star}$ denotes optimal reward rate of~\eqref{eq:adapt_obj}-\eqref{eq:adapt_constr}, then $r^{\star}<1$.
 Moreover, the cost bounds $\{c^{ub}_i\}_{i=1}^{M}$ can be taken to be less than $1$. \end{enumerate} \end{assumption}